My personal experience, thoughts and review of my lone Startup Weekend

 - Coming up with a name and logo

-There are so many things that need to be done and you have to do them all in an efficient manner!
+There were so many things that needed to be done and it was a bit overwhelming.
+You had to work through all tasks in an efficient manner!

-You are allowed to stay and work as late as you want, or until the building is closed.
-This could be around 1am and then you come back the next day as early as 7am for breakfast.
+In our Startup Weekend event, everyone was allowed to stay and work as late as they wanted, or until the building closed.
+In our case, this was around 1am and we were able to come back the next day as early as 7am for breakfast.

 The good thing at this event is that they do want you to sleep and not work 24/7!